 Most of the content, at least in the beginning, will be delivered via live streaming.
 It’s a format that works for me, better than finding time to film, edit, polish and publish videos.
 This is another excuse I used to never launch the YouTube channel: I had no time.
 Well, now I do it live.
 No hiding, no cuts, lots of pauses, gaffes and swearing (OK, I’ll try not to).
 Also, a lot of real-time interaction with the viewers.
 Which I fancy a lot more than going back to reply to comments hours after they are posted.

 I like spontaneity, and I like having a conversation.
 It must be my Italian half: I talk a lot!

 I need to understand what works and what doesn’t and adjust.
 I consume a lot of photography YouTube channels myself.
 But what I think may be of interest to you may not coincide with what you actually want.
 It’s all trial and error, but the more you interact with me, the easier you’ll make it for me.
 So, please join me, talk to me and let’s have some fun together.

 Well, the “where” is easy: head to my photography YouTube channel 😉

-Most of the times, I will do some live editing in Lightroom, Photoshop or CaptureOne while we chat.
-Actually, if you want me to edit your photos I will be happy to do it.
-Get in touch, send me the link to your Raw file hosted on Dropbox, Google Drive or anywhere you fancy and maybe you’ll see your photos in one of my lives! 😉 I may restrict this opportunity to give it only to my Patreons in the future, so take advantage of it while it’s open to everyone!
+Most of the time, I will do some live editing in Lightroom, Photoshop or CaptureOne while we chat.
+Actually, if you want me to edit your photos, I will be happy to do it.
+Get in touch, send me the link to your RAW file hosted on Dropbox, Google Drive or anywhere you fancy.
+And maybe you’ll see your photos in one of my lives! 😉 I may restrict this opportunity to give it only to my Patreons in the future, so take advantage of it while it’s open to everyone!